-As at 31 December 2020, the gearing ratio of the Group was approximately 33.8% (2019: approximately 37.8%).
-The resulted decrease was mainly attributable to the effect of the repayment of bank borrowings during the year.
+As at 31 December 2021, the gearing ratio of the Group was approximately 18.4% (2020: 33.8%).
+The resulted decrease was mainly attributable to the effect of the repayment of bank borrowings and the increased total equity generated from operating activities during the year.
 The gearing ratio is calculated based on the total borrowings, which include bank borrowings, loans from non-controlling shareholders, divided by the total equity of the Company at the end of the respective period.